QuangHuy54/ChatbotTKPM/README.md

 # Work Management Chatbot Backend API

-This backend API powers a chatbot integrated into the [Work Management Platform](https://github.com/nmkha-github/TKPM), a team project built to help users manage their tasks effectively.
+This backend API powers a chatbot integrated into the [Work Management Platform](https://github.com/nmkha-github/TKPM), a team project built to help users manage tasks for teams effectively.
 The chatbot assists users by answering task-related queries, helping them manage workflows, and improving productivity.

 ## Features
 - Handle chat messages related to task and work management